MicrosoftDocs/architecture-center/docs/reference-architectures/ai/bank-fraud-solution-content.md

 Mobile fraud is hard to detect and expensive for consumers and banks.
 The first challenge is that it's rare.
 Fewer than 1 percent of all transactions are fraudulent, so it can take time for a fraud or case management team to sift through potentially fraudulent transactions to identify the fraudulent ones.
 A second challenge is that many fraud monitoring solutions today rely on rule-based engines.
 Traditionally, rule-based engines are effective at detecting established patterns of fraud-like transactions generated from risky IP addresses or multiple transactions generated within a brief period on a new account.
 But rule-based engines have a significant limitation: rules don't adapt quickly to new or evolving types of attacks.
 They're constrained in the following ways:

 - Detection isn't real-time, so fraud is detected after a financial loss occurs.
 - Rules are binary and limited.
 They don't accommodate the complexity and combinations of input variables that can be evaluated.
-This limitation results in high false positives.
+This limitation results in high numbers of false positives.
 - Rules are hardcoded into business logic.
 Curating the rules, incorporating new data sources, or adding new fraud patterns usually requires application changes that affect a business process.
 Propagating changes throughout a business process can be cumbersome and expensive.

 AI models can dramatically improve fraud detection rates and detection times.
 Banks are using them together with other approaches to reduce losses.
-The process described here is based on three factors:
+The process described here is based on three elements:
 - An AI model that acts on a derived set of behavioral characteristics
 - A methodology for machine learning
 - A model evaluation process that's similar to the one used by a fraud manager to evaluate a portfolio